FAQ

 7. Is the Medical Terminology Course required in order to apply or can I take it later?

-The Medical Terminology course is required in order to be accepted into the program, however, it may be taken prior to or during the application process.
+The Medical Terminology course is required in order to be accepted into the program, however, it may be taken prior to or during the application process, or during the first semester, if accepted "conditionally" to the Program.
+(Conditional acceptance or continuation with the Program is contingent on the provision of a transcript or Certificate of Completion upon completion of the Medical Terminology course.)
 The Medical Terminology course can be taken at a local community college, university, or online.
 If not taken at a college or university (and, therefore, not showing up on transcripts), a certificate of completion must be provided at the completion of the course to show proof of prerequisite fulfillment.
-Send the certificate to otprogram@csudh.edu.
+If completed AFTER the application date, please send the Certificate of Completion or unofficial transcript to msotadmissions@csudh.edu or otdadmissions@csudh.edu, respectively.

 8. I'm not sure if one of the courses I took or I am going to take meets prerequisite requirements.
 How can I find out?